 Patients with COPD are physically less active compared to healthy subjects (1, 3, 32, 37).
 The present study is the first to confirm this finding after a pairwise matching for gender, age and BMI.
+Moreover, patients with COPD performed their activities at a lower intensity compared with healthy subjects (Figure 4), and this difference was more evident during weekdays.
 To our knowledge, this study is the first large study to show that patients with COPD not only spend less time in moderate-to-vigorous intensity, but also more time in very light intensity, which can be considered a surrogate of sedentary time (i.e., activities between 1.0-1.5 METs) (38).
-There has been one smaller study that identified increased sedentary behavior in people with COPD with physical comorbidities compared to healthy subjects (37).
-However, most previous studies in COPD have only used moderate-to-high intensity PA measures to evidence the physical inactivity of the patients (9, 15, 39).
 Reducing the time in very light intensity without necessarily increasing the time in moderate-to-vigorous intensity may be an important strategy for achieving health benefits in patients with COPD (4).
-Distinct PA hourly patterns were found in patients with COPD in comparison with healthy subjects, and this has not been shown previously.
-Patients with COPD perform their activities at a lower intensity compared with healthy subjects, and this difference was more evident during weekdays.
-PA hourly patterns also suggest that patients with COPD tend to be inactive during both weekdays and weekend days, whilst healthy subjects tend to be less active especially during weekend days.

 Clusters of patients with COPD based on daily PA measures

 The present study is the first to cluster patients with COPD based on daily PA measures.
 Indeed, five clusters were identified, each with distinct PA measures and hourly patterns.
 One very active cluster and one very inactive cluster were identified, but clusters in intermediate categories were also observed.
-Cluster 1 spent less time in moderate-to-vigorous intensity and more time in very light intensity compared to other clusters, with a very similar PA hourly pattern between weekdays and weekend days.
+Of note, cluster 1 spent less time in moderate-to-vigorous intensity and more time in very light intensity compared to other clusters, with a very similar PA hourly pattern between weekdays and weekend days.
 This cluster is representative of an inactive lifestyle.